 How do you connect with co-workers when you’re not sitting at desks side-by-side?
 Whether you’re working in a different location geographically or on the same campus but on a different floor, if you’re communicating virtually then learning how to connect online is an important skill.
 Personality, sincerity, and politeness is still an important part of the workplace relationship.

-Bring social (water cooler) talk into the conversation.
 Be simple and genuine; ask people about their weekends and how they're doing.

 Virtual emotional intelligence is important for any worker, but especially if you are someone who works in an office separate from your team.
 Don't be afraid to connect on a personal level with your co-workers and make use of team calendars, project collaboration tools, and scheduling tools.
 A client work management platform is a great way to stay up-to-date and organized while being away from the office.
 Sign up for your free trial today.